-You can use WebLogic's ImportPrivateKey utility and Sun Microsystem's keytool utility to perform this step.
+You can use WebLogic's ImportPrivateKey utility and Sun Microsystem's keytool utility

+(http://java.sun.com/javase/6/docs/tooldocs/solaris/keytool.h tml) to perform this step.
 For development purposes, the keytool utility is the easiest way to get started.

-See "Creating a Keystore and Loading Private Keys and Trusted Certificate Authorities Into the Keystore" in Securing WebLogic Server.
+See Creating a Keystore and Loading Private Keys and Trusted Certificate Authorities Into the Keystore in Oracle Fusion Middleware Securing Oracle WebLogic Server.